sanyuered/WeChat-MiniProgram-WebAR/README.md

 ## Known Issues

-The AR demo is slow on iOS WeChat.
+The AR demo is very slow on iOS WeChat.